Black Sea Grain Initiative: Timeline March 2022 to July 2023

+July 2022 to July 2023
-Following the deal, wheat prices dropped to pre-war levels.

-On 23 July, less than a day after signing a grain export deal, it was reported that Russia launched Kalibr missiles at the Odesa sea trade port.
+Following the signing of the deal, wheat prices dropped to pre-war levels.
+On 23 July 2022, less than a day after signing a grain export deal, it was reported that Russia launched Kalibr missiles at the Odesa sea trade port.
 Russian officials told Turkey that Russia had "nothing to do" with the missile strike.
 The next day, Igor Konashenkov, a spokesman of the Russian Ministry of Defence, confirmed the strike, claiming that it destroyed a Ukrainian warship and a warehouse of Harpoon anti-ship missiles.
 Following the attack, insurers were more reluctant to insure trading ships sailing to Ukraine.
 The United Kingdom said it would help achieve insurance for the companies involved.

-On 1 August, the first ship left a Ukrainian port.
+On 1 August 2022, the first ship left a Ukrainian port.
 As of 26 August, according to Ukrainian President Volodymyr Zelenskyy, some 1 million tonnes of grain had been exported by Ukraine.
 According to the Ukrainian President, the stated aim is at least 3 million tonnes a month.
 On 4 September, Ukraine dispatched 282,500 tonnes of agricultural products to eight countries in 13 vessels, the largest daily total to that date.
 In mid-October, Ukraine's grain exports were running about 36 percent lower than during the previous season.

-By 8 February 2023, 20.5 million tonnes of agricultural products had been dispatched to more than 40 countries in 721 voyages.
 In 2022, Turkey (170), Spain (100), Italy (81), China (51), and Egypt (30) received the most voyages.

-As of October 2022, the widescale theft of Ukrainian grain was continuing and involved both private companies and Russian state operatives.
-Some of the stolen grain is laundered through transfers and by mixing it with legitimate goods.
+As of October 2022, the widescale theft of Ukrainian grain involved both private companies and Russian state operatives.
+Some of the stolen grain was laundered through transfers and by mixing it with legitimate goods.
 Ukraine intended to export 60 million tonnes over nine months if their ports continued to function well.
 "Solidarity corridors" were organized on the borders of Ukraine by the European Union for passage of grain through European rail, road, and river cargo shipment to destined countries, 60% of Ukrainian grain were exported through the European "solidarity corridors" and remaining through the Black Sea ports, unblocked according to the Istanbul agreements till October 2022.

+By mid-July 2023, more than 1100 voyages had successfully left Ukrainian ports carrying nearly 33 million tonnes of grain and other food products to more than 40 different countries.
+57% of grain exports went to developing countries.
+The United Nations World Food Programme shipped more than 725,200 tons of grain to relieve hunger around the world, including to Afghanistan, Ethiopia, Kenya, Somalia, Sudan and Yemen.